MTPConsulting/examples-of-code/README.md

-# examples-of-code
+# Examples of code
-Examples of code.
+This repository has a set of samples of code to...